 Francis used to say "At dawn, when the sun rises, everyone should praise God, who created it, because through it the eyes are lighted by day.
-And in the evening, when it becomes night, everyone should praise God for another creature, Brother Fire, because through it the eyes are lighted at night."
-(Assisi Compilation #83)
+And in the evening, when it becomes night, everyone

 Fire is beautiful, merry, and powerful when it dances in a campfire, cooks our meals, warms our bodies, or lights our way.
 But we here in California also experience our greatest fear when that dance crosses a boundary of safety or the power rages into a full-blown catastrophe, destroying everything in its path.